GordianNaught/Function-Literal/README.md

       (* 2 ((LAMBDA (#:[%]3234) (* #:[%]3234 #:[%]3234)) #:[%]3235))>

-Note also that Let over Lambda's sharp backquote is a natural consequence of this read macro as can be seen here:
+Note also that Let over Lambda's sharp backquote is a natural consequence of this read macro as can be seen below.
+The only difference is the `f' after the `#' to prevent a conflict with Common Lisp's built in vector read-macro.

-    (mapcar #`(,% ,%) '(A B C))
+    (mapcar #f`(,% ,%) '(A B C))

 yielding:

     ((A A) (B B) (C C))

-#WARNING
+#Important Compatibility Note

-The macro-character choice made in this macro DOES conflict with a read macro in Common Lisp already using `#` as the macro character.
+This macro is only compatible with SBCL and CLISP at the moment.
+If someone finds a way to make it more general, I would be eager to hear about it.

 #License

-This software falls under the Creative Commons Attribution 4.0 International License.
+This software falls under the WTFPL.